 This way, a business can reach its processing goal: transaction costs optimisation, acceptance rates increase, provider downtimes protection, or payment load distribution.

 A business can route its transactions in a desirable way by creating static routing schemes.
 However, modern smart routing solutions enable greater efficiency by automatically and dynamically routing your transactions to the best-suited provider.
-Now, let’s see how static and dynamic payment routing are different in greater detail.
+Now, let’s compare static vs dynamic payment routing protocols in greater detail.

 How does static routing work?